esteban-riv/projectargus/README.md

 # Project Argus

-Repository of Project Argus, a Machine Learning and Deep Learning predictor of industrial machine health.
+Repository of Project Argus, a Machine Learning and Deep Learning predictor of industrial machinery health.

 ## Frontend and Project Report